imaddde867/imaddde867/README.md

-# 👋 Hi, I'm Imad Eddine EL MOUSSr
+# 👋 Hi, I'm Imad Eddine EL MOUSS

 Data Engineering & AI enthusiast crafting intelligent solutions and scalable data infrastructure.
 Currently studying at Turku University of Applied Sciences with a focus on autonomous systems and machine learning.